jvianna/Markdown/README.markdown

 Several markdown extensions are implemented, including fenced code blocks and significant list start numbers.
 All URLs are made into hyperlinks.
+See comments in the code for more details.

+To compile, get the Haskell Platform, then install dependencies:

+    cabal update && cabal install blaze-html attoparsec

+Then 'make'.  'make test' will run some tests.

-It will be open sourced in due time.
+The library will be open sourced in due time.

 Copyright &copy; 2012 John MacFarlane.